Kgratton6/8-bit-CPU/README.md

 ## Overview

 This project involves designing an 8-bit CPU from scratch.
-The design process began with creating a manual design, followed by defining the instruction set and bit responsibilities.
+The design process began with creating a manual design, followed by defining the instruction set.
 I then developed individual components using Logisim, such as the adder, subtractor, ALU, and registers.
 The final integration included building a decoder for instructions and a program counter (PC) to execute instructions sequentially.

 ## 🌟 Features